ZiedYousfi/typr-osk-desktop/src/backend/README.md

 ### Debug logging

-The input backends include optional debug logging that can be enabled at runtime.
-To enable detailed backend logs (which show whether a keystroke used a mapped physical key event or direct Unicode injection, virtual-key codes, scancodes, modifiers, and other decision points) set the environment variable `TYPR_OSK_DEBUG_BACKEND` to a non-empty value (for example `TYPR_OSK_DEBUG_BACKEND=1`) before launching the application.
+The input backends and the OutputListener include optional debug logging that can be enabled at runtime.
+To enable detailed backend logs (which show whether a keystroke used a mapped physical key event or direct Unicode injection, virtual-key codes, scancodes, modifiers, layout discovery, OutputListener events, and other decision points) set the environment variable `TYPR_OSK_DEBUG_BACKEND` to a non-empty value (for example `TYPR_OSK_DEBUG_BACKEND=1`) before launching the application.
 These logs are intentionally off by default to avoid noisy output during normal runs.

 ## Advantages of This Approach